 The Marciano family is responsible for making some of the best limoncello in all of Italy.
 They also produce olive oil and wine, provide delicious farm-to-table meals for travellers, and grow delicious grapes, oranges, and figs. They then utilize their own cows’ milk for their exceptional, creamy mozzarella.

 Rosa and Maria touch the heart of everyone who visits the farm and continue to teach travellers about the importance of organic foods, local dining and family farming in the Italian economy.

 Visit La Sorgente on European Quest.

 9) Yaly Couture – Vietnam

 Vietnam is filled with must-dos, but the city of Hội An, in particular, provides a unique shopping experience you can’t miss.
-Hội An has become known for its superb and affordable custom tailoring services, and much of this is female-led.
-One shop in particular – Yaly Couture – has become synonymous with quality, and its founder is a talented female entrepreneur named Trinh Diem Quynh.
+Hội An has become known for its superb and affordable custom tailoring services, and much of this is women-led.
+One shop in particular – Yaly Couture – has become synonymous with quality, and its founder is a talented woman entrepreneur named Trinh Diem Quynh.

 Trinh Diem Quynh started her business in 1995 with a small market stall and has grown it into a tailoring empire in Hội An.
 Yaly now has three shops in Hội An with over 300 tailors on staff.
 They’re the go-to spot for craftsmanship, training, and customer service.

 From ball gowns and suits to tank tops and sundresses, there is no custom tailoring task that Trinh and her team can’t handle.
 You can visit Yaly during your travels or shop online by sending your measurements in.
 Yaly has also become one of the biggest tailor innovators in Hội An, with their introduction of 3D full-body scanners, and Trinh Diem Quynh continues her mission to innovate and empower women creatives in Vietnam.

 Image source:Culture Trip